How to break up with your mouse: Part 1, Hyper Key

 Anything you want!
 Anything that uses a keyboard shortcut can use the hyper key.
 You've seen one example already, where you can use it to simulate arrow keys with HJKL on the home row.

-In How to break up with your mouse: Part 2, I'll show you how to set up an insanely useful app switcher I built that can take you straight to any app you want with a single keyboard shortcut.
+In How to break up with your mouse: Part 2, I'll show you how to set up an insanely useful app switcher I built that can take advantage of the hyper key to take you straight to any app you want with a single keyboard shortcut.